Thorlabs/Light_Analysis_Examples/Python/Thorlabs PMxxx Power Meters/SCPI/Readme.md

 like USB, Serial, Ethernet, Bluetooth and Bluetooth LE.
 Thorlabs Visa is available for Windows only at the moment.
 To use this driver in python you have to use anyvisa Python library.
 You will not find the device with pyvisa library.

-You can download the recent [aynvisa Python Wheel](anvisa) installer and install it with the command:
+You can download the recent [anyvisa Python Wheel](anyvisa) installer and install it with the command:

 ```
 python -m pip install anyvisa*.whl